Retirement Annuity Tax Benefit Calculator

 What happens to my RA when I retire in South Africa?

-Can I withdraw from my retirement annuity before retirement in South Africa?
+Can I withdraw from my retirement annuity before retirement?